 Can transfusion practice be changed?
 Maybe not, but AABB Technical Manual editor Dr. Mark Fung believes it can be influenced for the better.
 He shares his 6 practical tips to influence transfusion practice!

-Those of us involved transfusion medicine have struggled for years to figure out how best to have some effect on the way blood is ordered and used in the facilities where we work.
-In recent years, the “patient blood management” movement has led to much more visibility to these discussions, as hospitals (and especially hospital administrators) have become very interested in monitoring and “improving” (they usually mean “decreasing”) transfusion therapy.
+Many in my role have struggled for years to figure out how best to have some effect on the way blood is ordered and used in the facilities where we work.
+In recent years, the “patient blood management” movement has led to much more visibility to these discussions, as hospitals (and especially hospital administrators) have become very interested in monitoring and “improving” (they usually mean “decreasing the amount of”) transfusion therapy.

 Dr. Mark Fung has lived through this, and he has a ton of practical experience with patient blood management efforts in his hospital (University of Vermont Medical Center).
 Mark is here today to share “6 Practical Tips to Influence Transfusion Practice.”
 Whether you are a blood bank doctor, a nurse, a clinical physician, or a laboratorian, you will find useful information in this continuing education episode of the Blood Bank Guy Essentials Podcast!